ec-coding/PokeDrafts-2.0/README.md

 1. The design and functionality for the Text, Card Type, Set, and Type parameters have all been completed on the Search Cards tab.

 11/13/2022
-1. Began implementing Google authentication for React using oauth and updated passport modules.
+1. Began implementing Google authentication for client-side code using oauth and updated passport modules.